ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 ### The `JavaScript heap out of memory` error

-When building the application for the production using the `yarn build` command, it may end with an error related to the available memory on a machine:
+When building the application for the production using the `yarn build` command, it may produce an error related to the memory available on the build machine:

 ```
 <--- Last few GCs --->